Teaching Your Baby to Put Herself to Sleep

 Do this for a week or so until she's used to it as your new routine: getting sleepy while rocking and then falling asleep in your arms while not rocking.

 4. Help your little one learn to fall asleep in his bed.

 The next step is to wait until Baby is almost asleep in the chair with you holding him, then stand and hold him still in your arms in his sleeping position (on his back) until he is almost asleep and accepts the stillness.
 If he protests, rock him in your arms as he falls asleep while you’re standing.
 Again, do this for a week until he is used to this routine.

 5. Touch instead of holding, in her bed.

 Eventually, you will be able to put your baby in the crib and hold her there while she falls asleep, because she will not need rocking any more.
 Then you move to touching, but not holding, your baby, while she falls asleep in the crib.
 Eventually, she will be able to fall asleep with you simply holding her hand.
 Keep doing this until she accepts it as your new routine -- getting sleepy rocking, but then being put into her bed lying on her back and falling asleep there, holding your hand.
 At some point, you can substitute a toy instead of your finger.

-I suggest that you begin by reading the section on Infants and Sleep, for a general framing of the issue, including my bias toward keeping infants near you during sleep.
+I suggest that you begin by reading the section on Infants and Sleep, for a general framing of this issue, including my bias toward keeping infants near you during sleep.
 (Why this bias?
 Because it gets you more sleep, and reduces the risk of SIDS for your baby.)

-If you're considering Ferbering, you might also want to read my biased view on that.
+If you're considering Ferbering, you'll also want to read my biased view on that.